melaniebeck/SpaceWarps/analysis/README.md

 ### What needs to be done:
 * Determine how the Machine retires (threshold); flag retired galaxies so they are no longer processed through SWAP (This is being developed/explored in `explore_machine.py`)
 * Once the above is implemented, run the first LIVE test of SWAP + MachineClassifier (tests so far have had MC in 'offline' mode.
+* Try: Instead of using candidate and rejected catalogs - try detected and rejected catalogs?
+Within a few days there are so many classifications being processed by SWAP that the training sample becomes huge and the test sample miserably small.

 ### Experiments to run